Mother (Danzig song): Music video

 The video begins with the quotation "Then I saw there was a way to Hell even from the gates of Heaven", taken from The Pilgrim's Progress by John Bunyan.
 The original 1988 music video was rejected by MTV for its ending sequence, which contains imagery of a chicken being sacrificed and an inverted cross being drawn in its blood (although Glenn Danzig noted that no chickens were actually killed nor harmed).

 The "Mother '93" music video used concert footage taken from the band's Halloween 1992 performance at the Irvine Meadows Amphitheater in California, with additional footage shot in the UK.

 Both the original "Mother" music video and the live footage version appeared on Beavis and Butt-head, in the episodes "Couch Fishing" and "Crisis Line" respectively.

 Covers

-The song has been covered by Anberlin, The Independents, Coheed and Cambria, Lissie, Edge of Sanity and by Tim McIlrath of Rise Against.
+The song has been covered by Anberlin, The Independents, Coheed and Cambria, Mason Jennings, Lissie, Edge of Sanity and by Tim McIlrath of Rise Against.
 The song has been covered live by Sleater-Kinney, Umphrey's McGee, Motionless in White, Ryan Adams, and as part of The A.V.
 Club's A.V.
 Undercover series, by the band Wye Oak.
 There is also a parody cover called "Glenn Leipzig: Mudder" by the German metal band J.B.O.: as Danzig is the name of a formerly German (Prussian) city, Leipzig is the name of an East German city; appropriately the song is sung entirely in a humorous East German accent.